 A visitor's visa allows the holder to enter Fiji for a holiday, for transit or for business purposes.
 There is a single-entry visa (valid for three months) as well as a multiple-entry visa (valid for four months).

-Nationals of countries including Australia, Canada, South Africa, the UK and the USA are exempt from needing a visitor's visa for Fiji.
+Nationals of countries including Australia, Canada, South Africa, the UK and the US are exempt from needing a visitor's visa for Fiji.
 These visitors are issued a visa upon arrival and will only need an onward ticket, proof of sufficient funds and a passport that's valid for at least six months from the date they intend to leave the island.
 Citizens of other countries should apply for their visa through the Fijian embassy or consulate in their home country.

 Work permits for Fiji